Levofloxacin-Vertex, 250 mg 5 pcs

 – uncomplicated urinary tract infections;

-– anthrax with airborne infection (prevention and treatment);
+– anthrax through airborne transmission (prevention and treatment);

 – tuberculosis (complex treatment of drug-resistant forms).